mateoespinosa/rem/README.md

                         directory where we will dump our experiment's results.
                         If not given, then we will use the same directory as our dataset.
-  --tmp_dir path        temporary directory to use for scratch work.
-If not
-                        provided, then we will instantiate our own temporary directory to be removed at the end of the program's execution.
   -d, --debug           starts debug mode in our program.
 ```